 Breakfast is a buffet spread with an excellent array of cakes, biscuits, croissants, fruit, fresh juices, teas and coffee, plus cereals and yoghurt.
 A cooked breakfast can be ordered, including a full English, eggs, omelettes and delicious pancakes.

 For lunch and dinner, there is a choice of 3 or 4 dishes for each of the 3 courses, with a vegetarian option always available.
+At lunchtime we dipped into a light salad with strips of tomato, pepper, onion and roast beef, and a chocolate-covered pancake for the sweet-tooth.
 Dinner might include a sushi starter, followed by a seafood platter with rice, and a fruit salad to finish off.
 We particularly enjoyed the ‘Beach BBQ’ evening during which we feasted on lobster, sailfish and spicy roasted vegetable skewers.
-At lunchtime we dipped into a light salad with strips of tomato, pepper, onion and roast beef, and a chocolate-covered pancake for the sweet-tooth.
+For an ultra-romantic evening, a private candlelit beach dinner can be arranged.